 The grass on the left has 2 drip emitters and the one on the right has none.
 This photo was taken in August so the plant on the right will probably survive all year with no water but it won’t look good by October.

-This is a Viburnum that is stressed because of lack of water.
+This is a Viburnum that is stressed because of heat and lack of water.
 Notice the leaf discoloration and the burn spots in the middle of the leaves.
 As soon as I gave it a deep watering it sprouted new bright green leaves as you can see from the top photo.

 Leaf burn on a Rhododendron after 100 degree heat